dsccommunity/xPSDesiredStateConfiguration/README.md

 The following parameters will be the same for each service in the set:

 * **[String] Ensure** _(Write)_: Indicates whether the services are present or absent. { *Present* | Absent }.
-* **[String] BuiltInAccount** _(Write)_: The built-in account the servicea should start under.
+* **[String] BuiltInAccount** _(Write)_: The built-in account the services should start under.
 Cannot be specified at the same time as Credential.
 The user account specified by this property must have access to the service executable paths in order to start the services. { LocalService | LocalSystem | NetworkService }.
 * **[PSCredential] Credential** _(Write)_: The credential of the user account the services should start under.
 Cannot be specified at the same time as BuiltInAccount.
 The user specified by this credential will automatically be granted the Log on as a Service right.
 The user account specified by this property must have access to the service executable paths in order to start the services.
 * **[String] StartupType** _(Write)_: The startup type of the services. { Automatic | Disabled | Manual }.
 * **[String] State** _(Write)_: The state the services. { *Running* | Stopped | Ignore }.